 - Setting and monitoring the school's aims and policies

-The Governing Body at Braybrook Primary School works in close partnership with the staff, to ensure the continued success of our school.
+The Governing Body at Braybrook Primary Academy works in close partnership with the staff, to ensure the continued success of our school.
 Our Governing Body is made up of a diverse group of people who perform different roles.

 There are different types of governors at our school.
 These include: